Entanglement entropy production in Quantum Neural Networks: Results

-In Fig.~\ref{fig:bond_entanglement} we show the entanglement entropy distribution for the case of $n=8$ qubits using three different quantum neural networks architectures: in panel (a) the one proposed in~\cite{AbbasPowerQNN2021} with feature map $\mathcal{F}=\circuit{ZZ}$, variational ansatz $V=\circuit{2}$, both with linear entanglement; in (b) same as before but using a circular entanglement topology; and eventually in panel Fig.~\ref{fig:bond_entanglement}(c) a simpler circuit using a tensor product feature map $\mathcal{F}=\circuit{1}$ which encodes data independently on each qubit, followed by the same variational ansatz $V=\circuit{2}$, again with linear entanglement both.
-For reference, it is also shown the expectation value of the entanglement entropy for random Haar distributed quantum states evaluated with Eq.~\eqref{eq:haar_entanglement}, as well as an upper bound given by the highest possible entanglement $\log(d_A)$, obtained if the two bi-partitions are maximally entangled, in which case the effect of tracing out would result in the completely mixed state $\rho_A = \mathds{1}/d_A$.
-Note that while we report only the simulation data for $n=8$, the discussion has general validity as identical results hold for all tested number of qubits, $n=2,\hdots, 20$.
+In Fig.~\ref{fig:bond_entanglement} we show the entanglement entropy distribution for the case of $n=8$ qubits using three different quantum neural networks architectures: in panel (a) the one proposed in~\cite{AbbasPowerQNN2021} with feature map $\mathcal{F}=\circuit{zz}$, variational ansatz $V=\circuit{2}$, both with linear entanglement; in (b) same as before but using a circular entanglement topology; and eventually in panel (c) a simpler circuit using a tensor product feature map $\mathcal{F}=\circuit{1}$ which encodes data independently on each qubit, followed by the same variational ansatz $V=\circuit{2}$, again with linear entanglement both.
+For reference, it is also shown the expectation value of the entanglement entropy for Haar-random quantum states evaluated with Eq.~\eqref{eq:haar_entanglement}, as well as an upper bound given by the highest possible entanglement $\log(\text{min}(d_A, d_B))$, obtained if the two partitions $A$ and $B$ were maximally entangled.
+Note that while we report only the simulation data for $n=8$, the discussion has general validity as identical results hold for all tested numbers of qubits, $n=2,\,\hdots,\,20$.

 First of all, the findings agree with the intuition that deeper circuits are able to create higher entangled states with respect to shallower ones, in accordance with results from~\cite{SimPQCs2019}.
 In particular, the entanglement entropy is higher at the center of the chain.
 Clearly, depending on the specifics of the QNN, the entanglement grows faster in certain architectures with respect to others.
-Regarding the effect of the entangling topology, comparing panel (a) and (b) we see that circular connections produce greater entanglement compared to the nearest-neighbors interaction, and that such entanglement grows at a faster rate as the number of layers is increased.
-As for the choice of a feature map, since the QNN in panel (c) produces entanglement only through the entangling gate in the variational blocks, its entanglement is lower and also grows slower with respect to the QNN in panel (a), even though it has twice the number of parameters in the feature map.
+Regarding the effect of the entangling topology, comparing panels (a) and (b) we see that circular connections produce greater entanglement compared to the nearest-neighbors interaction and that such entanglement grows at a faster rate as the number of layers is increased.
+As for the choice of the feature map, since the QNN in panel (c) produces entanglement only through the entangling gate in the variational blocks, its entanglement is lower and also grows slower with respect to the QNN in panel (a), even though it has twice the number of parameters in the feature map.